-One reason why children struggle with reading is due to the poor materials used.
-Many young readers also need some caddying and clear instruction in order to distinguish sounds, recognize spelling, and develop reading comprehension skills.
+Children struggle with reading because they tend to have a slow pick up of words, poor materials, or a lack of coaching.
+Many young readers also need extra caddying and clear instruction in order to distinguish sounds, recognize spelling, and develop reading comprehension skills.

 Readers need to be aware of the alphabetic basics.
 They should understand phonetics and apply these skills in an easy-flowing manner.
 The vocabularies they encounter along with syntactical and grammatical skills are what will make them fluent readers.